nurpax/petmate/docs/index.md

 - Linux: `$XDG_CONFIG_HOME/Petmate` or `~/.config/Petmate`

 ## Release history

+Petmate 0.8.2 (2020-02-11)
+- Add an integer scale PNG export option for allowing to scale width/height up by an integer.
+Previously only doubling width and height was supported. ([#187](https://github.com/nurpax/petmate/issues/187))
+- Custom fonts are now supported in PRG export ([#183](https://github.com/nurpax/petmate/issues/183))
+- Add an about menu item for Linux and Windows.
+Handy for looking up the current Petmate version. ([#186](https://github.com/nurpax/petmate/issues/186))
+- Upgrade to Electron 8.0.

 Petmate 0.8.1 (2020-01-04)
 - Add support for setting up custom fonts when exporting a stand-alone assembly file.